-If someone was abused, we have decided that people can't be trusted.
+If you were abused, you may have decided that people can’t be trusted.

-If a parent left the family, one might conclude that people are selfish or that you are not loveable.
+Maybe a parent left the family, you might conclude that people are selfish or that you are not loveable.

-If someone grew up in a home where they had to take on parental responsibilities because their parents were consumed with themselves, may conclude that people just want to use them.
+Did you grow up in a home where you had to take on parental responsibilities because your parents were consumed with themselves?
+You may conclude that people are “users.”

 My daughter Faith had broken all four of her limbs before she was nine years old.

 At about 10 years of age, she started to demonstrate an incredible amount of life-crippling anxiety.

 She never wanted Andrea and me to go out.
 And when we did, she would text us non-stop, asking what we were doing and when would we be home.